Advanced Topics for Certified HR Professionals - CHRS

 Note: This program is open only to current Certified HR Specialists.

-Become a Certified HR Professional
+Certified HR Specialist

 INSTRUCTORS